ethagnawl/peterdohertys.website/case-studies/meta-store.markdown

 I built a Node application which bridged the gap between the content and commands coming from Gumband and the vendor's SPA.
 It defined the schema for the various content card used by the SPA and used WebSockets to communicate with it (e.g. 'new event added to calender' or 'update to list of products').
 This layer of abstraction worked well for both teams and allowed the SPA devs to work independently, so long as their seed data adhered to the schema.

 #### Environmental Controls / Third-party Comms
-As mentioned above, the demo back-end was the clearinghouse and de facto "show control" system responsible for environmental controls and comms with third-party systems not strictly related to the demo workflow.
-The system interfaced with the following systems and we used some common patterns to normalize communications with these devices.
-Each service got its own Python utility module with a similar interface and series of commands which could be used to interface with these services, despite their differences.
-(This abstraction layer also made mocking/stubbing from within the Flask application's test suite nice and easy.)
+As mentioned above, the demo back-end was the clearinghouse for third-party communications and the de facto "show control" system.
+The demo back-end interfaced with the following systems and we used a common abstraction layer to normalize communications with each of them.
+Every service got its own Python utility module with a similar interface and series of commands.
+This layer of abstraction also made opening a Python REPL and manually sending messages during debugging a breeze.
+Another pleasant side effect of this strategy is that it made mocking/stubbing from within the Flask application's test suite very straightforward.

 ##### Analog Way Picturall
 The Picturall was the workhorse responsible for smoothly rendering the mixed-reality content (video and SPA), attract reels and various messaging to the Quest 2 mixed-reality LED wall.
 The (fantastic!)
 Analog Way team came up with a series of custom cues which could be triggered by TCP messages.
 The Python module I wrote hid the complexity of these messages and allowed the Flask application and Gumband commands to easily recall specific Picturall cues while providing dynamic parameters.
 This all required _very_ close collaboration with the Analog Way team -- especially because dedicated dev time with the Picturall hardware in the playtest and store environments was extremely limited.